loic-sharma/BaGet/samples/readme.md

 # Samples

-Here you can find samples that show you how to use BaGet in your own projects:
+Here you can find samples that show you how to use BaGetter in your own projects:

-* `BaGetWebApplication` - Embed BaGet into your own ASP.NET Core project
+* `BaGetWebApplication` - Embed BaGetter into your own ASP.NET Core project
-* `BaGet.Protocol.Samples.Tests` - Interact with a NuGet V3 API
+* `BaGetter.Protocol.Samples.Tests` - Interact with a NuGet V3 API